Consensys/security-workshop-for-devs/README.md

 ### Exercise 1

 In this [exercise](https://github.com/ConsenSys/devcon4-exercises/tree/master/exercise1), we'll try out the upcoming Mythril Platform "analyze" feature in Truffle Suite.
 Let's see if we can spot the bug and brainstorm a fix.
-Once that's done, we'll have a crack at the [hacking the token sale on CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/)
+Once that's done, we'll have a crack at the hacking the [token sale on CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

 Hint: You need to compile the project before running the analyze command.